Osman Kocaoğlu: Later life

 According to some accounts during his brief service in Bukhara Republic, he was instrumental in supporting the Turkish War of Independence (1919-1922) financially, using the funds of an historical treasure of the Bukhara.
 This aid was delivered by the Soviet government.
 However beginning by his stay in Turkey, he abandoned politics and concentrated on historiography.
-He wrote in the bulletin Yeni Turkistan ("New Turkestan") published bu Zeki Velidi Togan.
+He wrote in the bulletin Yeni Turkistan ("New Turkestan") published by Zeki Velidi Togan.
 During the Second World War he travelled to Poland and Iran.
 After the war he returned to Turkey and died in 1968.

-He was laid to rest in Üsküdar, a part of Anatolian İstanbul.
+He was laid to rest in Üsküdar district of Istanbul.